 Organic Odours from:

-Sewage, Grease Traps, Kitchen Exhaust, Garbage, Toilets, Fertilizers, Farm Animals, Fermentation, Spoilage and Rotting etc.
+Sewage, Grease Traps, Kitchen Exhaust, Garbage, Toilets, Fertilisers, Farm Animals, Fermentation, Spoilage and Rotting etc.

 Chemical Odours from: